bartobri/no-more-secrets/README.md

 1. A standalone executable file named `nms`.
 This file accepts data from a shell pipe and displays it in a manner that is nearly identical to the effect we see in the movie.

 2. A module, written in C, that can be included in programs and used to recreate this effect in a custonized way.
-In fact, the standalone executable `nms` is really just an example showing how to use this module on piped data.
+In fact, the standalone executable `nms` is really just an example that shows how to use this module on piped data.

 Installing the Standalone Executable
 ------------------------------------